 - enhancing the capacity of the DA to collect, analyze, disseminate, and use this information.

-- Develop and validate methods for estimating rice yields using combined remote sensing/crop modeling approaches.
+- develop and validate methods for estimating rice yields using combined remote sensing and crop modeling approaches;

-- Characterize production situations and quantify pest risks in farmers’ fields in the Philippines.
+- characterize production situations and quantify pest risks in farmers’ fields;

-- Develop a web-based monitoring system that provides accurate estimates of rice area, rice yield, and production loss due to flood or drought based on a combined remote sensing and crop modeling approach.
+- develop a web-based monitoring system that provides accurate estimates of rice area, rice yield, and production loss due to flood or drought;

-- Provide farmers and extension workers with a simple and strategic decision tool for pest management in irrigated lowland rice.
+- and provide farmers and extension workers with a simple and strategic decision tool for pest management in irrigated lowland rice.